spencerasmith82/TopologicalAdvection/README.md

 The code is completely in python (with python notebooks for examples), and uses vectorization (and numba jit) where appropriate for a speed boost.

 ## Examples
-In [examples](examples/), you will find two python notebooks.
-One ([documentation for this example](examples/BoundedDomainEx/BoundedDomainEx.md)) deals with trajectories that remain within a bounded region of the plane, while the other ([documentation for this example](examples/DoublePeriodicBoundaryEx/DoublePeriodicBoundaryEx.md)) deals with trajectories that live on the torus (doubly periodic domain).
-In both cases the notebooks cover the main ways to interact with the code: Creating triangulations, evolving triangulations forward in time, initializing topological curves ('loops'), evolving loops forward in time, **calculating the topological entropy of a flow**, plotting the triangulation and loops, and creating images for a movie.
+There is documentation for three different use cases: One ([Lid-driven Cavity Flow](examples/BoundedDomainEx/BoundedDomainEx.md)) deals with trajectories that remain within a bounded region of the plane, another ([Unsteady Quadruple Gyre](examples/DoublePeriodicBoundaryEx/DoublePeriodicBoundaryEx.md)) deals with trajectories that live on the torus (doubly periodic domain), and a final one ([Bickley Jet](examples/SinglePeriodicBoundaryEx/SinglePeriodicBoundaryEx.md)) deals with trajectories on a singly periodic boundary (annulus).
+You can find python notebooks for each case in [examples](examples/).
+In all three cases, the notebooks cover the main ways to interact with the code: Creating triangulations, evolving triangulations forward in time, initializing topological curves ('loops'), evolving loops forward in time, **calculating the topological entropy of a flow**, plotting the triangulation and loops, and creating images for a movie.

 ## Cite / Background Reading
 A paper to cite will be coming shortly.
 For now, use: Spencer A. Smith, **Topological Advection**, 2025. as a placeholder.